educarbr11/pxt-microbit-dogo/README.md

 Please add an issue if you discover an (unreported) bug.

 ## Developing new extensions

 Authoring and testing of new extensions can be done directly from the web editor.
 See [our documentation](https://makecode.com/blog/github-packages) on how to get started.
-If you want to run the editor locally, keep reading.
+If you want to run the editor locally, keep reading. (master)

 ## Local server setup